axeljeremy7/LinkedList/README.md

 # LinkedList

-The implemention of this LinkedList works with any kind of object.
+The implemention of a LinkedList